How to block (defederate) a server on Mastodon

 How can Mastodon server administrators automatically remind their users to add text descriptions?

-If you run a Mastodon server, you can add a special chunk of custom CSS to your server which causes image posts without descriptions to have a red border.
+If you run a Mastodon server, you can easily add a special bit of custom CSS to your server which causes image, video and audio posts without descriptions to have a red border.
+Here’s how to do it:

 ↩ Back to the front page